MichaelKim/lyra/README.md

 - Queue management
   - Cap previous queue list to 50? songs
   - Song getting pushed off of prev queue will be removed from cache if it's in it
+  - If song in cache is added, it should be removed from cache

 Refactor: